Roodaka/Roodaka/README.md

-# Hello There 👋, I'm Cody.
+# Hello There 👋, I'm José, also known as Cody.

 ## Full-Stack Developer, Bartender, Hills walker
 - 🔭 I’m working mostly on Hybrid Mobile Development.